shsamyam/shsamyam.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in the [Department of Agricultural and Applied Economics](https://agecon.uga.edu/) at the University of Georgia.
-My research overlaps agricultural, labor, regional, and public economics.
+My research overlaps agricultural, labor, regional, public, and demographic economics.

 [Curriculum Vitae](https://shsamyam.github.io/files/CV.pdf)